-Apple Mail 5.0 review
+Apple Mail 5.0 full review

 The new version of Mail included with OS X Lion, Mail 5.0, is a radical change from the past—and, at the same time, it isn’t.
 Mail 5’s additions represent a welcome refresh for Apple’s dependably sturdy email client, though the program blatantly borrows most of its new features from other, earlier innovators.

 For Lion, Apple’s given Mail a serious facelift.
 A new “widescreen” layout, echoing Microsoft Outlook 2011, displays the selected mailbox’s messages in a vertical column, adding a short preview of each message’s text to the traditional sender and subject.
 When you select a message, the message’s contents now appear, by default, to the right of your message list.
 In an elegant touch, you can now select multiple contiguous messages just by clicking on one and dragging the cursor up or down the list, rather than having to hold down the Shift key.